Deformations of holomorphic pseudo-symplectic Poisson manifolds: Proof of Theorem

 }inducing \eqspl{}{

 } Here the left vertical arrow is a direct summand projection.
 The top horizonatal arrow is surjective by Deligne's $E_1$ degeneration of the spectral sequence for $\HH(\Omega^.\llog{D})$.
-Thus, the deformation space corresponding to $T^.\llog{D}$ maps smoothly to the locally trivial deformations of $(X, D)$, as well as to the Poisson deformations of $(X, \Pi)$, proving assertion (iii).
+Thus, the deformation space corresponding to $T^.\mlog{D}$ maps smoothly to the locally trivial deformations of $(X, D)$, as well as to the Poisson deformations of $(X, \Pi)$, proving assertion (iii).
+This completes the proof of Theorem \ref{main-thm} in case $(X, \Pi)$ is P-normal.